 By downloading this resource you authorize Chazin and Company to send you marketing related emails.
 We will never sell your information to any third parties.
 You can unsubscribe at any time by clicking the unsubscribe link in the footer of our emails.

-With over 15 years years working exclusively with nonprofits, we pride ourselves in having a unique understanding of non profit accounting needs.
+With over 19 years working exclusively with nonprofits, we pride ourselves in having a unique understanding of nonprofit accounting needs.
 We believe that nonprofits deserve personalized, quality service and should not settle for a one-size-fits-all approach.
-We collaborate with you to provide a fully virtual, customized, solution that is not only cost-effective but also strengthens your accounting function.
+We collaborate with you to provide a fully virtual and customized solution that is not only cost-effective but also strengthens your accounting function.
 We offer a team of industry experts at your disposal to provide advice, leading technology, and to supplement existing staff to improve efficiency and compliance.